• Martin Thoma

 • Piwik

-This article is about creating a new WordPress blog.
-This includes installing and basic customization.
+This article is about creating a new WordPress blog, including installation and basic customization.

-You need to know how how to upload files and how your MySQL database credentials.
+You need to know how to upload files and have your MySQL database credentials available.

-I used almost the same setup and I will update this post if I make some bad experiences with it.
+I used a similar setup and will update this post if I encounter any issues.

 Requirements